Pygmalions/Prism/README.md

 [Ninject](http://www.ninject.org/): A widely used convenient IoC library.
 It is easy to use and it have many useful extensions.

 [Spring.NET](https://springframework.net/): A .NET implementation of the famous Java framework [Spring](https://spring.io/).
 It is a heavyweight yet comprehensive framework, including but not limited to AOP and IoC.

+## RPC

+[gRPC](https://github.com/grpc/grpc): A widely used high-performance RPC framework.
+It support a large range of programming languages and operating systems.